ariasdiniz/macaw_framework/README.md

 **Caution: Defining a lot of jobs with low interval can severely degrade performance.**

-If you want to build an application with just cron jobs, that don't need to run a web server, you can start MacawFramework without running a web server with `start_without_server!` method, instead of `start!`.
+If you want to build an application with just cron jobs, that don't need to run a web server, you can start MacawFramework without running a web server with the `start_without_server!` method, instead of `start!`.

 ### Tips